 Our beginners’ course 2022

 The course runs alongside the normal group session from 7-9pm in the workshops at John Mason School in Abingdon.
-The maximum size is eight to allow for plenty of support and guidance.
+The maximum class size is six to allow for plenty of support and guidance.
 The course will consist of three talks that are interspersed with demonstrations.
 There are two weeks of closely supervised practicals, where the students will make a silver ring and then they can choose one of a number of items of silver jewellery to make.

 Week 1 Metals – properties and shapes, cutting, filing, soldering and polishing.
 Demonstration of making a ring